tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 When an `onSubmit` handler returns `Started` it is expected to update the command with the final response when the actions complete using the `updateCommand` call of the `CommandResponseManager` that is provided to the TLA in the `CswContext`.

-On the sender side, `submitAndWait` doesn't complete until the long running command completes and returns the final `SubmitResponse`.
+On the sender side, `submitAndWait` doesn't complete until the long-running command completes and returns the final `SubmitResponse`.
 That is to say, if the Future completes, no matter whether the command has an immediate response or is long-running, is invalid, or encounters an error at any point, the Future completes with the final response.
 If there is an exception, which may occur if the command times out, that must